dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

     D. Description
     E. Maps

-****Feedback**@*: The 3 data visualizations available in DHIS2 are Pivot tables, Charts, and Maps.
+**Feedback**: The 3 data visualizations available in DHIS2 are Pivot tables, Charts, and Maps.
 These can be expanded upon using descriptions and interpretations.

 **13. In DHIS2, we can add interpretations based on our own analysis of the data being reviewed.**